-The West Don Lands is being transformed from former industrial lands into a sustainable, mixed-use, pedestrian-friendly, riverside community.
-Encompassing a 32 hectare (80 acre) area, it will feature 6,000 new residential units, ample space for employment and commercial uses, at least one elementary school, and two child-care centres - all encircled by 10 hectares (25 acres) of parks and public spaces.
+The West Don Lands are being transformed from former industrial lands into a sustainable, mixed-use, pedestrian-friendly, riverside community.
+Encompassing a 32-hectare area, it will feature 6,000 new residential units, ample space for employment and commercial uses, at least one elementary school, and two child-care centres - all encircled by 10 hectares (25 acres) of parks and public spaces.
 The neighbourhood has already received Stage 1 LEED ND GOLD (Leadership in Energy and Environmental Design for Neighbourhood Development) certification under the pilot program established by the U.S. Green Building Council.

 Canada's Sugar Beach is a whimsical new park that transformed a surface parking lot in a former industrial area into Toronto's second urban beach at the water's edge.
-Located at the foot of Lower Jarvis Street between the newly open Corus building and the Redpath Sugar Factory, the 9295 yards park is the first public space visitors see as they travel along Queens Quay from the central waterfront.
-The park's brightly coloured pink beach umbrellas and iconic candy-striped rock outcroppings welcome visitors to the new waterfront neighbourhood of East Bayfront.
+Located at the foot of Lower Jarvis Street between the newly open Corus building and the Redpath Sugar Factory, the 9,295 yards park is the first public space visitors see as they travel along Queens Quay from the central waterfront

 The RBC Centre opened with 1.2 million ft2 and 43 stories of office space in 2009.
-Upon completion 2,100 RBC Dexia employees were among the first to move into the new space.
-The tower, located at 155 Wellington Street, was the first major office building completed in downtown Toronto in over a decade.
+Upon completion, 2,100 RBC Dexia employees were among the first to move into the new space.
 The building is credited as Toronto's most innovative and environmentally friendly tower.
-Built by Cadillac Fairview, the RBC Centre was built to LEED® (Leadership in Energy and Environmental Design) Gold Certified Standards.
+Built by Cadillac Fairview, the RBC Centre was built to Leadership in Energy and Environmental Design (LEED) Gold Certified Standards.

 TELUS House is a 30 storey, 780,000 ft2 building located in the heart of Canada's business epicenter.
 The $250 million project funded by TELUS Communications opened in May 2009.
 The tower offers street level access to the PATH, Toronto's underground walkway, connecting commuters to the busiest transit hub in Canada.

-The Southcore Financial Centre will feature three distinct towers, including 18 York which will be anchored by Pricewaterhouse Cooper, the 30 storey and 700,000 sq. ft.
-Bremner Tower, and the Delta Toronto - a next-generation, premium 4-star hotel.
+The Southcore Financial Centre will feature three distinct towers, including 18 York, which will be anchored by Pricewaterhouse Coopers; the 30 storey and 700,000 sq. ft.
+Bremner Tower; and the Delta Toronto - a next-generation, premium 4-star hotel.

-Southcore Financial Centre will provide an enclosed pedestrian link to Union Station, the PATH network and the Metro Toronto Convention Centre.
-All of the towers will be connected via more than 14,000 sq. ft. of urban forest areas and pedestrian walkways.
+Southcore Financial Centre will provide an enclosed pedestrian link to Union Station, the PATH network, and the Metro Toronto Convention Centre.
+All of the towers are connected via more than 14,000 sq. ft. of urban forest areas and pedestrian walkways.

-Towering 60-stories above Toronto, with panoramic views of the surrounding city and Lake Ontario, the Trump International Hotel and Tower will serve as an elegant combination of commercial and residential real estate in the downtown core.
-The Tower's design embraces the modern cosmopolitan flair that is distinctly Toronto, by creating a perfect mix of fine details, innovative function and lasting design aesthetics.
-Envisioned by the renowned Eberhard Zeidler and Zeidler Partnership Architects, the Tower was designed to fit seamlessly within its surrounding environment.
+Towering 60-stories above Toronto, with panoramic views of the surrounding city and Lake Ontario, the Trump International Hotel and Tower serves as an elegant combination of commercial and residential real estate in the downtown core.
+The tower's design embraces the modern cosmopolitan flair that is distinctly Toronto, by creating a perfect mix of fine details, innovative function and lasting design esthetics.

-The Shangri-La Toronto will be a 65-storey glass tower elegantly situated on University Avenue, steps away from the city's finest entertainment, cultural, shopping, business, education and dining venues.
-The 873,000 ft2 residential and mixed-use tower will include luxury residential suites and the prestigious Shangri-La Hotel.
-James KM Cheng Architects Inc. combined their creative and architectural approaches into a timeless and sleek addition to downtown Toronto's skyline.
-The first 17 floors of the development will incorporate the historic "Bishops Block"- one of the oldest remaining buildings in Toronto.
+The Shangri-La Toronto is a 65-storey glass tower elegantly situated on University Avenue, steps away from the city's finest entertainment, cultural, shopping, business, education and dining venues.
+The 873,000 ft2 residential and mixed-use tower includes luxury residential suites and the prestigious Shangri-La Hotel.
+The first 17 floors of the development incorporate the historic "Bishops Block"- one of the oldest remaining buildings in Toronto.

-Offering elegance without pretension, and boasting some of the city's most luxurious spaces, the Four Seasons Private Residences will bring new dimension to one of the city's most desirable neighbourhoods, Yorkville.
-The tower, despite its proximity to the fashionable shopping, dining and entertainment quarter, is only five minutes from the business district.
-Toronto-based, Architects Alliance, have been honoured with numerous international awards, and are the creative minds behind the new tower.
+Offering elegance with some of the city's most luxurious spaces, the Four Seasons Private Residences brings a new dimension to one of the city's most desirable neighbourhoods: Yorkville.
+The tower enjoys proximity to the fashionable shopping, dining and entertainment quarter, only five minutes from the business district.

-The Thompson Toronto is located in the eclectic arts and design neighborhood of King West Village, which features the city's most notable galleries and boutiques.
+The Thompson Toronto is located in the arts and design neighbourhood of King West Village, which features the city's most notable galleries and boutiques.
 The location is adjacent to the financial and entertainment districts.
 The 102 guest rooms, designed by Studio Gaia, all feature floor-to-ceiling windows with sweeping views of the city furnished in a contemporary, luxurious and comfortable fashion.
-Local firms, Architects Alliance, were the lead designers on the project.

-Among the newest Toronto luxury hotels, the Ritz-Carlton will welcome guests to the heart of the city's financial district with a world-class spa, exceptional dining and impeccable service.
+Among the newest Toronto luxury hotels, the Ritz-Carlton welcomes guests to the heart of the city's financial district with a world-class spa, exceptional dining and impeccable service.
 The 53-storey architectural icon features 267 rooms and 159 condominium residences.
-Just steps from landmark locations, including the Design Exchange, CN Tower and the Entertainment District, the tower provides convenient access to all Toronto has to offer.
-The project's architecture is a collaboration between New York-based, Kohn Pedersen Fox (KPF) Associates Architects and Planners and Toronto-based, Page + Steeles Architects Planners.
+Just steps from landmark locations, including the Design Exchange, CN Tower, and the Entertainment District, the tower provides convenient access to all Toronto has to offer.

 In the centre of downtown, and nestled in Toronto's famous ravine system, Evergreen is restoring Toronto's derelict Don Valley Brick Works to its proper place at the centre of the city's future.
-By revitalizing and reusing historic buildings as well as building the LEED Platinum Centre for Green Cities, and offering programming focused on education, heritage and ecological sustainability, Evergreen Brick Works will be an environmental community centre in the heart of the Toronto.
-Its use of a wide range of green technologies will make it a national hub for urban sustainability.
-With its recent Grand Opening, the site will now be animated with year-round programs and activities that include a sustainable garden centre, a farmers' market, demonstration gardens, and kitchens, conference and event facilities, youth leadership and children's camps, community bike space, family programming and programs for youth.
+By revitalizing and reusing historic buildings as well as building the LEED Platinum Centre for Green Cities, and offering programming focused on education, heritage and ecological sustainability, Evergreen Brick Works is a growing environmental community centre in the heart of the Toronto.

 Top of page